apache/mesos/docs/c++-style-guide.md

 ## Naming

 ### Variable Names
-* We use [lowerCamelCase](http://en.wikipedia.org/wiki/CamelCase#Variations_and_synonyms) for variable names (Google uses snake_case, and their class member variables have trailing underscores).
+* We use [lowerCamelCase](https://en.wikipedia.org/wiki/Camel_case) for variable names in Mesos application code (Google uses snake_case, and their class member variables have trailing underscores).
+* We use [snake_case](https://en.wikipedia.org/wiki/Snake_case) for variable names in the libprocess and stout libraries.
 * We prepend constructor and function arguments with a leading underscore to avoid ambiguity and / or shadowing:

 ~~~{.cpp}